Bird migration: Migration conditioning

 It has been possible to teach a migration route to a flock of birds, for example in re-introduction schemes.
 After a trial with Canada geese Branta canadensis, microlight aircraft were used in the US to teach safe migration routes to reintroduced whooping cranes Grus americana.

 Adaptations

 Birds need to alter their metabolism to meet the demands of migration.
 The storage of energy through the accumulation of fat and the control of sleep in nocturnal migrants require special physiological adaptations.
 In addition, the feathers of a bird suffer from wear-and-tear and must be moulted.
 The timing of this moult – usually once a year but sometimes twice – varies with some species moulting prior to moving to their winter grounds and others molting prior to returning to their breeding grounds.
 Apart from physiological adaptations, migration sometimes requires behavioural changes such as flying in flocks to reduce the energy used in migration or the risk of predation.

+Global population trends

+According to a 2026 comprehensive global assessment of over 3,380 species published in Nature Reviews Biodiversity, 51% of Earth's migratory bird species are currently in decline.
+Migrating avian populations face an intersecting array of severe human-caused perils across their flyways, including cross-continental habitat loss, toxic pesticide exposure, urban building collisions, and illegal poaching.
+Conservation data shows that standard localized protections—which isolated actions to single breeding grounds or specific wetlands—frequently fail because they do not protect the species across their full annual migration cycles.
+Modern tracking technology, smaller than a penny, has allowed scientists to target precise high-risk flyway zones, but international enforcement remains structurally restricted; major wealthy nations, including the United States, Canada, Mexico, Russia, and Japan, have failed to sign the global Convention on the Conservation of Migratory Species of Wild Animals.